clean-code-craft-tcq-7/coverage-in-cs-selvarajsubramanian06/README.md

 Think about guiding refactoring-work in your regular/project teams.
 Think of the day-to-day work done in your team, and improving the quality of code.

 You have seen a few workflows in this repository.
 They are quality-gates to prevent duplication, control complexity and prove functionality.
-Do you think some of them have potential to guide code-improvements in your team? yes
+Do you think some of them have potential to guide code-improvements in your team?
+Yes

-During the next four weeks, what improvement do you plan in your code-quality practice? (in your regular work, not in this repository!) clean coding
+During the next four weeks, what improvement do you plan in your code-quality practice? (in your regular work, not in this repository!)**
+1. Code Design
+2. Reduce cyclomatic and cognitive complexity
+3. Understandable coding
+4. Avoiding duplications
+5. Open for extension

+**